Angular momentum in interacting many-body systems hides in phantom vortices

 \section{System Description}

 We begin our analysis, \textit{in silico}, by first computing the many-body ground state of interacting bosons in an isotropic harmonic trap.
-Subsequently, we transfer angular momentum gently into the system by elliptically deforming the harmonic trap while rotating the axis of anisotropy.
-The level of anisotropy is linearly increased to a maximum value, held constant over a fixed time interval, and then linearly decreased back to zero.
+Subsequently, we gently transfer angular momentum into the system by elliptically deforming the harmonic trap while rotating the axis of anisotropy at a fixed frequency.
+The anisotropy parameter is varied in a piecewise-linear fashion; first, it is ramped from zero to a maximum value, then held constant over a fixed time interval, and finally ramped back to zero.
 The trap is then kept isotropic for the remainder of the simulation.
 See Fig.~\ref{fig:Lz}a and Supplementary Information for details.

+The parameters chosen here correspond to rotating, weakly interacting, zero-temperature atoms, confined by a pancake-like trap.
+The particle density and interactions are similar to the small (i.e. $N<500$) $^{87}$Rb condensate reported in \cite{Schmied2016}.
+The subcritical rotation frequency chosen herein is not fast enough to nucleate quantized vortices in the density.
+A GP ($M=1$) simulation with the same parameters only absorbs $0.5\hbar$ of angular momentum per particle (see Fig~1.d).

 The dynamics of an interacting gas of $N$ bosons are governed by the time-dependent many-body Schr\"odinger equation